What Is CCTV Monitoring

 11. Scalability:

 Pick a system that can scale with your needs.
-If you plan to expand or upgrade your security system in the future, ensure that the chosen provider offers compatible devices and allows for easy expansion.
+If you plan to expand or upgrade your security system, ensure that the chosen provider offers compatible devices and allows easy expansion.

 12. Trial Periods and Guarantees: